Skip to content

 Campaign ROI (Return On Investment)

-Campaign ROI (Return On Investment) in Salesforce is a calculated field on the Campaign object that measures the financial return of a marketing campaign.
+Campaign ROI (Return on Investment) in Salesforce is a standard, read-only percentage on the Campaign object that compares the revenue a campaign produced against what it cost to run.

 § 01